Ugandan

 consultation with the Project Manager, represent Saferworld, as delegated, in

-with project stakeholders and donors,
+meetings and workshops with project stakeholders and donors,

 including civil society organisations, local government bodies, decision-making